Wentworth Gryphins

 The Wentworth Gryphins are a senior ice hockey franchise in the Allan Cup Hockey League (ACH) based in Waterdown, Ontario.
 The team plays its home games at the Harry Howell Arena.
-The team was founded in 2022 and won its first national championship in 2025.
+The team was founded in 2022 and won its first Allan Cup in 2025, the Canadian senior hockey championship.
+The Gryphins won the J. Ross Robertson Cup (senior ice hockey) Ontario Sr. AAA championship back to back in 2025 & 2026.